newrelic/helm-charts/charts/nri-bundle/README.md

 ## Values managed globally

-Some of the subchart implement the [New Relic's common Helm library](https://github.com/newrelic/helm-charts/tree/master/library/common-library) which means that it honors a wide range of defaults and globals common to most New Relic Helm charts.
+Some of the subcharts implement the [New Relic's common Helm library](https://github.com/newrelic/helm-charts/tree/master/library/common-library) which means that it honors a wide range of defaults and globals common to most New Relic Helm charts.

 Options that can be defined globally include `affinity`, `nodeSelector`, `tolerations`, `proxy` and others.
 The full list can be found at